Tips to Clean Your Home As a Team

 Tips to Clean Your Home and Getting the Whole Family Involved

 Generally speaking, when you think of a “household”, you tend to think of a house and everything in it – furniture, people, pets, automobiles, etc., – everything under the roof and on the premises.

 But cleaning doesn’t consist of grabbing the nearest water hose and hosing down everything in, under and around the house.
 (Though I’ve considered it once or twice when my kids were little!)

-To me, it seems reasonable that when it's time to clean up your home, every person who lives there (as long as they are old enough to help) should pitch in and help with the chores.
+To me, it seems reasonable that when it’s time to clean around the house, every person who lives there (as long as they are old enough to help) should pitch in and help with the chores.
 Of course, if you have younger children you will give them age appropriate chores to do.

 I know, it’s easy to give tips and advice and it all looks good on a web site.
 But I’ve been there and lived through it.
 Let me help you get the cleaning under control so you can sit and relax and enjoy your day.

-Let's go over a plan to get the kids involved, and get you house spick and span!
+Let’s go over a plan to get the kids involved, and get your house spick and span!

 Cleaning your Home as a Team